 Sam Flynn (Garrett Hedlund) is 27 years old and the lead shareholder of Encom ever since his father, Kevin Flynn (Jeff Bridges), mysteriously disappeared in 1989.
 Kevin had found a way inside the world of computers, which he called The Grid.
 He studied it and based his company’s arcade games on what he found.
 Then after saying he was going to break the world of gaming wide open, he vanished.
 Then in 2010, Alan Bradley (Bruce Boxleitner, a sight for sore eyes) visits Sam with a message.
 He got a page from a number that’s been disconnected for over 20 years.
 Sam ventures into his father’s old arcade/workstation and gets zapped inside the world of computers.
 Now he’s amidst all those racing light motorcycles and flying disc battles.
 The slinky program Qorra (Oliva Wilde) rescues Sam from the gladiatorial battles.
 Inside this realm, the Grid is run by Clu (CGI Bridges), a digital doppelganger of Kevin Flynn.
 Sam is reunited with his dear old dad and together they try to escape this digital prison and stop Clu.

 Never have I felt more like an old man than after watching TRON: Legacy.
 All the special effects dazzled, but after a while it felt relatively empty and insubstantial.
 But what did all those gleamy flashes of light and snazzy 3-D effects do, ultimately?
 Distract from the void of a story.
 I consider myself a fairly intelligent individual, able to follow complicated narratives and appreciate complex storytelling.
-And yet, when the lights came back up in my theater, I turned to my wife and said, “There is a lot that I never understood.”
+And yet, when the lights came back up in my theater, I said, “There is a lot that I never understood.”
 The setup is relatively painless, but where the movie grinds to a deadly halt is for an exposition-heavy 20 minutes in the middle after our second big action sequence.
 When father and son are reunited they get to talking, and talking, and talking some more about God knows what.
 I think my brain shut off from all the stilted dialogue.
 Every character seems to stop and unload a pile of exposition.
 Even though the characters seem to explain so often, you always feel like you’re still missing something important.
 You still feel left out.
 But after this dreadful slog, suddenly there’s Michael Sheen (Frost/Nixon) to save me from my stupor exactly like he did at the end of the turgid Twilight film, New Moon.
 He brought me back to life, but after his campy, cane-guitar rockin’ sequence of battle, I was trying to get caught up on the parameters of plot and setting.
 But then the film just flew from one set piece to another and I was forever lost.
 I couldn’t tell you why anything happened in the last hour of the movie.
 It just seemed like one thing was following another without any sense of logic or foresight.
 I got the idea of the need to escape this virtual world and that there was a special doorway to make this happen, but after that it all became an unintelligible chain of ones and zeroes.

 The incoherent screenplay by Lost scribes Adam Horowitz and Edward Kitsis is a bleak vehicle for special effects.
 TRON: Legacy will certainly melt your eyes but it leaves the brain cold and overlooked.
 The rules of the TRON universe are never adequately explained.
 When Qorra suddenly drives a vehicle off the Grid and says, “We can do this, they can’t,” you’re forced to just shrug and go with it.
 Why is Clu trying to kill Sam and his dad when he’s pretty much had the run of things for 20 years?
 What exactly is his plan for world domination?
 He thinks his electro-tanks will be able to take out the military powers of the real world?
 Do these programs have free will or does their engineering trap them?
 Why would they gather at a stadium to cheer the death of other programs in violent sport?
 All of these walking/talking computer programs got me thinking about The Matrix and how much more creative and effective and overall better that movie was with storytelling.
 There are some token nods to character, mainly Sam’s reunion with his long lost pop, but this is a movie designed to mesmerize with flashing lights rather than story and character.
 I would find this somewhat acceptable if I wasn’t bored so much, let alone paid an extra four bucks for the luxury of being bored in three dimensions.